Alvin and the Chipmunks: Chipwrecked

-Alvin and the Chipmunks: Chipwrecked is a 2011 American live-action animated jukebox musical comedy film directed by Mike Mitchell and written by Jonathan Aibel and Glenn Berger, based on the characters Alvin and the Chipmunks and the Chipettes.
-It is the third in the live-action Alvin and the Chipmunks film series.
-The film stars Jason Lee, David Cross and Jenny Slate.
-Justin Long, Matthew Gray Gubler, Jesse McCartney, Amy Poehler, Anna Faris and Christina Applegate return to voice the Chipmunks and the Chipettes, respectively.
-In the film, playing around while aboard a cruise ship, the Chipmunks and the Chipettes go overboard and end up marooned in a tropical island, where they discover their new turf is not as deserted as it seems.
+Alvin and the Chipmunks: Chipwrecked is a 2011 American jukebox musical comedy film directed by Mike Mitchell and written by Jonathan Aibel and Glenn Berger, based on the characters Alvin and the Chipmunks and the Chipettes.
+It is the third installment in the live-action Alvin and the Chipmunks film series, following Alvin and the Chipmunks: The Squeakquel (2009).
+The film stars Jason Lee, David Cross, and Jenny Slate, with Justin Long, Matthew Gray Gubler, Jesse McCartney, Amy Poehler, Anna Faris, and Christina Applegate reprising their roles from the first two films and joined by Alan Tudyk.
+In the film, playing around while aboard a cruise ship, the Chipmunks and the Chipettes go overboard and end up stranded on a tropical island, where they discover their new turf is not as deserted as it seems.

-Alvin and the Chipmunks: Chipwrecked was released in the United States on December 16, 2011, by 20th Century Fox.
-The film received generally negative reviews from critics, and grossed $343 million against an $80 million budget.
-A fourth film, Alvin and the Chipmunks: The Road Chip, was released in 2015.
+Chipwrecked was released in the United States on December 16, 2011 by 20th Century Fox.
+Despite receiving generally negative reviews from critics, the film was successful at the box office, grossing $349.1 million against its budget of $75–80 million.
+A fourth film, The Road Chip, was released in 2015.

 Plot

 Two years after the events of the second film, Dave Seville, the Chipmunks, and the Chipettes embark on a cruise to attend the International Music Awards.
 While aboard, Alvin causes mischief by encouraging a water gun fight in the adult section of the ship, prompting Dave to apologize to the captain over dinner.
 Disobeying Dave's instructions, the Chipettes sneak into the ship's dance club while Alvin and Simon head to the casino.
-Dave discovers his former supervisor Ian Hawke works as the ship's safety officer dressed as a pelican; Ian sets to inform the captain if the Chipmunks and Chipettes cause further trouble.
+Dave reunites with his former supervisor Ian Hawke while discovering he works as the ship's safety officer dressed as a pelican; Ian sets to inform the captain if the Chipmunks and Chipettes cause further trouble.
 After catching them in the act, Dave warns them of missing the International Music Awards.
 The next day, Alvin goes parasailing on a kite with the others attached, but strong winds carry them away into the Pacific Ocean.
 Dave attempts to use a hang-glider to find them but is stopped by Ian, causing both to also be stranded at sea.

 The Chipmunks find a deserted island where they meet a castaway named Zoe.
 At her treehouse, Eleanor injures her ankle and Simon is bitten by a spider; its venom results in a drastic personality shift, causing Simon to believe he is a French adventurer named "Simone".
 Later, Zoe takes "Simone", Jeanette, Eleanor, and Theodore to a lake, where "Simone" discovers a cave hidden behind a waterfall and retrieves a gold bracelet, which he gives to Jeanette.
 Meanwhile, Dave enlists Ian's help to find the same island and rescue the Chipmunks.